How to apply

 NB Your institution may have earlier deadlines for submission of your application.
 Whether this is the case or not you must submit your application in a timely manner in order for your institution.

-All applicants must complete and submit their applications no later than 5pm in the time zone where your endorsing institution is located in late September 2020 (date tbc).
+All applicants must complete and submit their applications no later than 5pm in the time zone where your endorsing institution is located on 25 September 2020.
 The application will then be processed by your endorsing institution for submission.
 No changes will be able to be made to the application after this date.

-Final submission of the application including the four letters of recommendation and letter of endorsement must be submitted online by the endorsing institution and received at the regional centre no later than 5pm in the time zone where your endorsing institution is located in early October 2020 (date tbc) .
+Final submission of the application including the three letters of recommendation and letter of endorsement must be submitted online by the endorsing institution and received at the regional centre no later than 5pm in the time zone where your endorsing institution is located on 30 September 2020.

 You will be able to track and monitor your application's progress online.